lkilpatrick/gitstream-mkdocs/docs/28_custom-filters.md

     :octicons-beaker-24: Coming soon

-Custom filters are implemented in javascript.
+Custom filters are implemented in JavaScript.

 You can add custom filters by editing the `.cm/filters.js` file in your repo.